 Employers are however, authorized to establish and implement a set of rules or practices for telecommuters in order to limit their workers’ compensation liability.

-Define a designated work area at home where telecommuters can perform their
+- Define a designated work area at home where telecommuters can perform their job.

-Provide them with safety training and workstation setup in order to prevent
+- Provide them with safety training and workstation setup in order to prevent workplace accidents.

 Workers’ compensation laws vary from one state to another.
 As an employer, you should work with competent workers’ comp management services to determine effective legal strategies to manage the workers’ compensation risks of your remote employees.